Aman-Dudhpachare/Aman-Dudhpachare/README.md

 # 💫 About Me:

 Hi there!
-I'm Aman Dudhpachare, a passionate Industrial IoT Engineer with a keen interest in IoT,Embedded Systems, VLSI Design Technology and Quantum Computing.<br>
+I'm Aman Dudhpachare, a passionate Industrial IoT Engineer with a keen interest in IoT,Embedded Systems, VLSI Design Technology.<br>

-🚀 Currently exploring the intersection of Quantum Algorithms and FPGA hardware.<br>
+🚀 Currently working on projects involving IoT automation, smart systems, and hardware-software integration using ESP32, STM32, and other microcontrollers<br>
-💡 Working on projects that blend IoT, automation, and smart systems using ESP32, STM32, and other microcontrollers.<br>
+💡 Actively designing and implementing advanced projects in IoT.<br>
 🖋️ Writing a research paper: "Quantum Logic in Action: Designing Algorithms for Real-World Applications" to simulate classical gates with quantum logic.<br>
-🌱 Constantly learning about Cloud Computing, Machine Learning, and Hardware-Software Co-design.<br>
+🌱 Constantly expanding my expertise in Cloud Computing, Hybrid Quantum-Classical Algorithms, and AI-Driven Hardware Solutions.<br>

 ## 🌐 Socials: